Idaho

 Idaho's Drone Hunting Ban, Expanded for 2026

-Idaho Code 36-1101 has barred using an aircraft, including an unmanned aircraft system, to spot or locate a big game animal and signal its location to a hunter on the ground since before consumer drones existed, and separately bars using an aircraft to locate a big game animal for the purpose of hunting it during the same calendar day it was spotted from the air.
+has barred using an aircraft, including an unmanned aircraft system, to spot or locate a game animal, game bird, or furbearing animal and signal its location to a hunter on the ground since before consumer drones existed, and separately bars using an aircraft to locate a big game animal for the purpose of hunting it during the same calendar day it was spotted from the air.

 House Bill 939, signed by Governor Brad Little on April 2, 2026 and effective July 1, 2026, layers a broader, season-specific restriction on top of that baseline.
 From August 30 through December 31 each year, hunters may not use a drone, thermal imaging, or night vision to hunt or scout big game animals or game birds, and may not use a transmitting trail camera for that purpose on land owned by a federal, state, or local government.
-The law exempts wolf and mountain lion hunting and permits drones to help recover an animal that has already been legally taken.
+The law exempts wolf and mountain lion hunting and permits drones to retrieve a wounded game animal or game bird.
 Idaho Fish and Game separately bars launching, landing, or operating a drone on land it owns or controls, such as wildlife management areas, without specific authorization.

 Violations of Idaho's hunting-technology statutes are misdemeanors under the state's general fish and game penalty provisions, carrying a fine of $25 to $1,000, up to six months in jail, and a possible multi-year revocation of hunting, fishing, or trapping privileges.
 Using a drone to photograph wildlife outside the act of hunting, or to check on livestock or crops, is not affected by either statute.